 It’s important to sign up for an uptime monitoring service.
 This tracks the overall performance of your site, uptime and downtime, alerts you if the site is down, and helps pinpoint when a problem occurred.

 These are the most important things to consider when keeping your WordPress website updated and maintained.
+For more details on learning how to maintain your WordPress website visit the Site Rockstar Help Center or WordPress.org.
 If you’re not the DIY type or just don’t have time to do these things, we can take care of everything for you.
 Our Website Care Plans address everything mentioned above, plus a lot more!